 It’s such a beautiful island that you may just end up wanting to spend the night here – thankfully, with its many laid-back hostels and beachside villas, that’s very possible!

 If you only have a day to spare, you can count on good day tours departing from Cancun.
-You can book yours here.
+Check out this excellent, highly-rated full-day tour from Cancun to Holbox.
+The tour includes transportation, lunch, and a local guide.